This Cheeseburger Pizza recipe has it all! Ground beef, onion, cheese, pickles, lettuce, tomato, ketchup and mustard, on a sesame seed crust.

 - 1/4 small white onion, finely chopped

-- 4 ounces shredded sharp cheddar cheese
+- 4 ounces shredded sharp Cheddar cheese

 - 1 tablespoon white sesame seeds

-- 1-1/2 tablespoons ketchup
+- 2 tablespoons ketchup

-- 1-1/2 tablespoons yellow mustard
+- 2 tablespoons yellow mustard

-- Remove crust from oven and brush with garlic butter.
+- Remove crust from oven and spread evenly with mayonnaise.
 Spoon beef mixture over crust, making sure to leave the outer 1/2-inch of crust bare.
 Sprinkle cheese over meat.
 Sprinkle sesame seeds onto edge of crust.